-- Enable children to explore and enjoy praise and prayer. - Be a special time, enabling children and adults present to worship together in a distinctly spiritual atmosphere conducive to worship and to have an awareness of God's presence. - Foster a spirit of belonging within the school. - Provide a time to share and celebrate the successes and efforts of children's achievements providing an atmosphere that allows for spiritual reflection and response.

-- Enable children to appreciate, explore and know how others worship God and why they worship in a particular way, thus fostering new insights and empathy about the life of faith of others. - Provide an opportunity to worship together, thinking about the needs of others with care and sensitivity, fostering a concern for the needs of others regardless of race, colour or creed. - Foster and value a search for faith to live by, providing an opportunity for children to celebrate, give thanks and share emotions such as love, joy, hope, friendship, acceptance, anguish, fear, reverence and forgiveness. - Explore the big questions in life and respond to national events - Develop the ability to listen and respond appropriately to a variety of speakers. - Celebrate special times in the Christian calendar - Reflect on the character of God and the teachings of Christ
+- Enable children to explore and enjoy praise and prayer. - Be a special time, enabling children and adults present to worship together in a distinctly spiritual atmosphere conducive to worship and to have an awareness of God's presence. - Foster a spirit of belonging within the school. - Provide a time to share and celebrate the successes and efforts of children's achievements providing an atmosphere that allow for spiritual reflection and response. - Enable children to appreciate, explore and know how others worship God and why they worship in a particular way, thus fostering new insights and empathy about the life of faith of others. - Provide an opportunity to worship together, thinking about the needs of others with care and sensitivity, fostering a concern for the needs of others regardless of race, colour or creed. - Foster and value a search for faith to live by, providing an opportunity for children to celebrate, give thanks and share emotions such as love, joy, hope, friendship, acceptance, anguish, fear, reverence and forgiveness. - Develop the ability to listen and respond appropriately to a variety of speakers.